HyperDbg/HyperDbg/README.md

 # HyperDbg Debugger

-### (HyperDbg is NOT in a WORKING STATE - YOU SHOULD NOT USE IT, but you can observe codes, please wait for first release in late June 2021)
+### (HyperDbg is in the TESTING phase - YOU SHOULD NOT USE IT, but you can observe codes, please wait for first release in late June 2021)
 #### We planned for first-release in late June 2021

 **HyperDbg** debugger is an open-source, hypervisor-assisted user-mode, and kernel-mode Windows debugger with a focus on using modern hardware technologies.
 It is a debugger designed for analyzing, fuzzing and reversing.